SaiAshish-Konchada/SaiAshish-Konchada/README.md

 **SaiAshish-Konchada/SaiAshish-Konchada** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 ## Know me better:
-- 🌐 I’m currently working as a Full Stack Developer
+- 🌐 I’m currently working as a Software Engineer
-- 💯 I’m currently creating content around Community, Tech & Finance
+- 💯 I’m currently creating content around Tech, Community & Finance
 - 💬 Ask me about anything, I'm happy to help
-- 🎯 2022 Goal: Building Personal Brand
+- 🎯 2023 Goal: Building Personal Brand
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I'm a foodie!